chunky-dev/docs/ChunkyDocs/docs/getting_started/index.md

 [^2]: As of Chunky 2.4.0, which supports Minecraft 1.2.1 (i.e. pre-flattening worlds), you probably don't need the old version anymore.

 [^3]: Important note that quotation marks `" "` need to be included surrounding any file paths to ensure that special characters like a hyphen, `-`, space, ` `, etc. do not cause issues.

+[^4]: Ensure that the OS and Architecture correctly match your system.

 --8<-- "includes/abbreviations.md"